creativcoder/creativcoder.github.io/src/posts/rust-on-arduino-uno.md

 ```

 All we do in `stutter_blink` is call toggle on `led` followed by a `delay_ms` call from the `arduino_uno` module.
 This is all done in an iterator.
-We create an infinite range `(0..times)` followed by calling `take` to limit the number of `times` the iterator runs and then `map` it so that we can progressively delay the LED toggle by a noticeable amount.
+We create a range `(0..times)` followed by calling `map` so that we can progressively delay the LED toggle by a noticeable amount.
 We could have definitely done this using a for loop and that would be more readable, but I wanted to demonstrate that we can use all the high level APIs and abstractions from Rust.
 We are writing functional code for an embedded systems where the abstractions are zero cost.
 That's a thing possible only in Rust as far as I know!